Educaid.be & Be-cause health Conference

 - Community engagement/awareness-raising for health and education

-The conference will be opened by Alexander De Croo, Deputy Prime Minister and Minister of Development Cooperation, Digital Agenda, Telecom and Postal services, followed by a keynote address which will provide a helicopter view of the intersection between health and education.
-Subsequently, an expert panel will make the case for investing in education and health and highlight international priorities for this crucial interplay.
-In the afternoon, four parallel sessions will focus on innovative practices and examples of collaboration between a wide range of development actors – international and Belgian – working on education and/or health
+The conference was opened by a representative of Alexander De Croo, Deputy Prime Minister and Minister of Development Cooperation, Digital Agenda, Telecom and Postal services, followed by a keynote address which will provided a helicopter view of the intersection between health and education.
+Subsequently, an expert panel made the case for investing in education and health and highlight international priorities for this crucial interplay.
+In the afternoon, four parallel sessions focused on innovative practices and examples of collaboration between a wide range of development actors – international and Belgian – working on education and/or health

 The annual conferences of Be-cause health and Educaid.be aim to enrich discussion on respectively health and education issues within international cooperation by giving the floor to academics and researchers, policy makers and practitioners from all over the world.
 With this joint conference, both platforms aim to trigger critical reflection on the roles of international development actors in combining education and health.